What is Bond Ladder?

-Bond ladder is fixed income investment approach in which the portfolio is layered into bonds of varying maturities like the long, medium and short term bonds that help manage risk associated to change in interest rates, liquidity requirements and diversification benefits.
+A bond ladder is a fixed income investment approach in which the portfolio is layered into bonds of varying maturities like the long, medium, and short-term bonds that help manage risk associated with changes in interest rates, liquidity requirements, and diversification benefits.

-Here, the investor doesn’t invest in bonds of only one type of maturity rather in a portfolio of bonds which have different maturities so that when he feels that there are better avenues of investment available, he may avail such options by reinvesting the money from the bonds maturing at that time or in the near future into these better avenues.
-It is a method of constantly reshuffling the portfolio to better invest the funds and gain the desired risk-reward ratio.
+Here, the investor doesn't invest in bonds of only one type of maturity but rather in a portfolio of bonds that have different maturities so that when he feels that there are better avenues of investment available, he may avail of such options by reinvesting the money from the bonds maturing at that time or shortly into these better avenues.
+It is a method of constantly reshuffling the portfolio to invest the funds better and gain the desired risk-reward ratio.

 #1 – Not use Callable Bonds

-Callable bonds can be called by the issuer as per the call schedule, and therefore including the same in the portfolio may disturb the laddering schedule and lead to untimely reinvestment risk.
-The investor should know that the issuer will always call the bond when the interest rates fall because they will be able to re-issue the debt at a lower cost, and therefore the investor will be left in a low-interest-rate environment to reinvest his funds.
+The issuer can call callable bonds as per the call schedule.
+Therefore, including the same in the portfolio may disturb the laddering schedule and lead to untimely reinvestment risk.
+The investor should know that the issuer will always call the bond when the interest rates fall because they can reissue the debt at a lower cost.
+Therefore the investor will be left in a low-interest-rate environment to reinvest his funds.

 #2 – Choose Stable Bonds

-The investor should take care of the credit rating of the bonds that he is putting in his portfolio, and always look up recent downgrades and upgrades issued by various rating agencies to understand whether the bond is worth investing or not.
-Further higher the coupon, the greater is the risk associated with the bond, and therefore the investor does his due diligence before investing so that he doesn’t take a higher risk than his tolerance level.
+The investor should take care of the credit rating of the bonds he is putting in his portfolio and always look up recent downgrades and upgrades issued by various rating agencies to understand whether the bond is worth investing in.
+The higher the coupon, the greater the risk associated with the bond.
+Therefore, the investor does his due diligence before investing so that he doesn't take a higher risk than his tolerance level.

 #3 – Invest for Long Term

-Laddering is a long term strategy with frequent reinvestments, and therefore the investment goal should be clear because the invested money may bear returns after continuing the strategy for a long period of time.
+Laddering is a long-term strategy with frequent reinvestments.
+Therefore the investment goal should be clear because the invested money may bear returns after continuing the bond ladder strategy for a long period.
 So keeping sufficient funds separate should be a possibility for the investor.

 Example